personal 'mission statement.'

 will of God to build 'a city upon a hill.'
 150 years later, the Fathers

-of our hard-fought independence and the world's first truly lasting democracy
+of our hard-fought independence and the world's first truly lasting republic

 also were well aware of these principles of God's political science - quick